AdobeDocs/workfront.pt-BR/help/quicksilver/maestro/records/edit-records.md

    Ou

-   Clique dentro de qualquer campo editável na página Detalhes para editar as informações.
+   Clique dentro de qualquer campo editável na página de registro para editar as informações.

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->